nextbreakpoint/freeimage4java/README.md

 ## Build library for Linux

+We use docker for compiling Linux library.

-  Generate wrapper's code before compiling the library for Linux.
+  Generate wrapper's code before compiling library for Linux.

 Execute script to create image for building library: